mfrasco/Metrics/R/README.md

 Installation
 ============

 To install or update, run the following command from the R prompt.
-You need the latest version of R to get the latest version of Metrics.
+You need the latest version of R to get the latest version of **Metrics**.

 ```
 > install.packages("Metrics")